MadAppGang/react-selections/README.md

 ### React Selection

-A package that provides a tool to draw regions with cursor.
-The package provides a set of different implementation of region with a different functionality.
+This is a library that provides a tool to draw regions with mouse.
+The library provides a set of different regions that serve different purposes.

 ![Example](https://image.ibb.co/mfodSJ/ezgif_com_gif_maker.gif "Example")

-With this package you are able to draw, scale and drag regions.
-If you want to add a custom functionality to regions, you can extend our `AbstractRegion`.

 ### Installation